Japan is fun, fascinating, and safe, making it one of the world’s best destinations for family travel.

-- Japanese trains are spotless, and depart and arrive on time
+- Japanese trains are spotless and depart and arrive on time

 - Japanese customer service is wonderful, and people are astoundingly helpful

-- And of course your kids (and you) will love riding the shinkansen (bullet train)
+- And, of course, your kids (and you) will love riding the shinkansen (bullet train)

 Kids Love Japan

-Why do kids love Japan so much?
+Why do young people love Japan so much?